FusionAuth/fusionauth-site/site/_posts/2021-11-29-how-to-migrate-from-cognito.md

 excerpt_separator: "<!--more-->"
 ---

 Amazon Cognito is a serverless CIAM service from Amazon Web Services with deep AWS integration.
 It offers authentication and authorization and supports a number of OAuth grants, including the Authorization Code grant, the Implicit grant and the Client Credentials grant.

-This blog post covers why and how you might choose to migrate from Amazon Cognito to another solution.
+At FusionAuth, we talk to potential customers who are interested in migrating away from Cognito because of limitations, typically of UX, functionality or data control.

 <!--more-->

+This blog post will explain why and how you might choose to migrate from Amazon Cognito to another solution.

 ## Weaknesses of Amazon Cognito